 NBU established a regulatory asset for expenses associated with the Guadalupe-Blanco River Authority (GBRA) Gonzales Carrizo Water Supply Project.
-As of July 31, 2023, and 2022, the regulatory asset balance was \$2,845,334 and \$2,189,333, respectively.
-NBU will begin amortization of the regulatory asset over a 10-year period when the project is complete and water is available for delivery.
-The project is estimated to be complete in fiscal year 2024.
+As of July 31, 2024, and 2023, the regulatory asset balance was \$3,685,334 and \$2,845,334, respectively.
+NBU will begin amortization of the regulatory asset over a 10-year period in fiscal year 2025 when the project is complete and water is available for delivery.
+The was completed in July 2024 with the successful integration of 8,000 acre-feet of new water supply.